derolli1976/pyexasol/docs/REFERENCE.md

 | `export_params` | `{'with_column_names': True}` | (optional) Custom parameters for EXPORT query |

 ### export_to_list()
-Exports big amount of data from Exasol to basic Python `list` using fast HTTP transport.
+Export large amount of data from Exasol to basic Python `list` using fast HTTP transport.
 This function may run out of memory.

 | Argument | Example | Description |
 | --- | --- | --- |